Relative Clauses

 1. I met a man.
 You know him.

-Point 5: In spoken English, the relative pronoun is often not spoken.
+Point 5: In spoken English, the relative pronoun is often not said.

 1. These are the shoes I bought.